 - Commodity Hardware: Commodity hardware equals lower cost.
 Businesses can replace/add hardware at a much lower cost than possible with legacy data center systems.

 - Centralized Management: All components — compute, storage, backup to disk, cloud gateway functionality etc — are combined in a single shared resource pool.
 Regardless of how widespread physical resources are, hyperconverged systems handle them as though they were all sitting next to one another.
-Resources spread across multiple physical data centers are managed from a single, centralized interface.
+Resources spread across multiple physical data center systems are managed from a single, centralized interface.

 - Automation: With hyperconverged networks there is no need to create automated structures with hardware from different manufacturers or product lines.
 Everything is encapsulated in one environment.
 Resources are combined and centralized management tools are already in place.